awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    - You can monitor the stack creation progress in the "Events" tab.
 10. Note the _WebUIUrl_ displayed in the _Outputs_ tab for the stack.
 This is used to access the application.

+## Accessing the application

+The solution provides a web user interface and a REST API to allow you to integrate it in your own applications.

+1. Note the _WebUIUrl_ displayed in the _Outputs_ tab for the stack.
+This is used to access the application.
+2. When accessing the web user interface for the first time, you will be prompted to insert a username and a password.
+In the username field, enter the admin e-mail specified during stack creation.
+In the password field, enter the temporary password sent by the system to the admin e-mail.
+Then select "Sign In".
+3. Next, you will need to reset the password.
+Enter a new password and then select "Submit".
+4. Now you should be able to access all the functionalities.

+To add more users to the application:

+1. Access the [Cognito Console] and choose "Manage User Pools".
+2. Select the solution's User Pool (its name is displayed as _CognitoUserPoolName_ in the _Outputs_ tab for the CloudFormation stack).
+3. Select "Users and Groups" from the menu on the right.
+4. Use this page to create or manage users.
+For more information, consult the [Managing Users in User Pools Guide].

+In order to use the API, you will need to authenticate the requests using the User Pool.
+For more information, consult the [Cognito REST API integration guide].

 ## Configuring Data Mappers